Jimmy Tarbuck: Personal life

-Tarbuck married Pauline (née Carfoot) in 1959.
+Tarbuck married Pauline (née Carfoot) on 9 September 1959 at Our Lady of Mount Carmel Roman Catholic Church in Toxteth.
 His best man was footballer Bobby Campbell.
 The couple live in Coombe, Kingston upon Thames and have three children.

 Tarbuck has often been nicknamed 'Tarby'.
 He is a Conservative Party supporter and at the height of his celebrity was a prominent supporter of Margaret Thatcher.

 Tarbuck is well known as a keen player of golf, and was prominent as a competitor in pro-celebrity golf matches when these were televised.
 He is also a devoted supporter of Liverpool Football Club.

 In February 2020, Tarbuck revealed that he had been diagnosed with prostate cancer.

-On 15 May 2023, Tarbuck committed a series of driving offences, causing damage to vehicles while driving near his London home.
+On 15 May 2023, Tarbuck committed a series of driving offences, causing damage to vehicles while driving in Kingston upon Thames, near his home.
+He was subsequently fined £716 and his driving record was issued with five penalty points.
+Tarbuck sent a letter to Lavender Hill Magistrates' Court pleading guilty to the offences and apologising for his actions.
 The incident was reported to have occurred a few days after his sister's funeral.
-According to court documents, he pleaded guilty to a series of offences, including driving a mechanically propelled vehicle without due care and attention, failing to stop and give his name and address following a road accident and failing to report an accident.

-Sex abuse allegations

-In April 2013 Tarbuck was arrested over allegations of child sex abuse dating back to the 1970s.
-The evidence included six allegations made by six separate complainants.
-Tarbuck was released without charge in March 2014 because of "insufficient evidence".